jacob-thompson/teal8/README.md

 # chip-8

-chip-8 interpreter written in C
+CHIP-8 interpreter written in C using SDL2.

 ## prerequisites